Rashidun army: Strength

 Shurta bodyguard numbers varied from around 30-50 at the time of Muhammad, or 500-600 at the time of Mu'awiyah.
 For Umayyad governors such as Khalid al-Qasri even possessed 4,000 members or higher for later era which practically became private armies of each governor.

 Equipment

 Shurta during Umayyad usually patrolled on horseback.
-Hajjaj ibn Yusuf prescribed that Shurta members must ride the best horses and forbade Shurta to ride inferior animals such as mules.
+Al-Hajjaj ibn Yusuf prescribed that Shurta members must ride the best horses and forbade Shurta to ride inferior animals such as mules.
 The Shurta often wore heavy armor of Mujaffafa (scale armor) during their duty.